To cool or not to cool? – Do I need cooling for my SWIR camera?

-When shopping for a SWIR camera, users often ask themselves whether or not they need to a cooled camera and if they do, how much cooling do they need?
+When shopping for a SWIR camera, users often ask themselves whether or not they need a cooled camera and if they do, how much cooling do they need?
 One may be anxious about the idea of using an uncooled SWIR camera while someone else might worry about power requirement, heat dissipation or other consequences arising from cooling.
 Understanding the effects of temperature on performance, form factor etc is critical to making the right decision when it comes to selecting a SWIR camera.

 How does temperature affect quantum efficiency of an InGaAs camera?